GIScience/sketch-map-tool/CONTRIBUTING.md

 There are various other ways to contribute to the Sketch Map Tool:

-- Help to translate the Sketch Map Tool.
+- Help to translate the Sketch Map Tool via [crowdin](https://crowdin.com/project/sketch-map-tool).
+If you have an active community using the Sketch Map Tool using a currently unsupported language, feel free to reach out to us, so we can talk about adding it.
 - Create [issues](https://github.com/GIScience/sketch-map-tool/issues/new) to report bugs or suggest new features.
 - Create [pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to address issues.